annotation/text-fabric/docs/Api/App.md

     ???+ info "Description"
         Displays the material that corresponds to a tuple of nodes in a graphical way, with customizable highlighting of nodes.
+        The member nodes of the tuple will be collected into containers, which will be displayed with `pretty()`, and the nodes of the tuple will be highlighted in the containers.

     ??? info "tuple"
         `tuple` is an arbitrary tuple of nodes of arbitrary types.